 - Chief Executive Officer: Chief executive officers, commonly called CEOs, direct entities toward future success.
 Included in this mission are setting goals, developing and implementing strategies, coordinating senior staff, and reporting to boards of directors.

 - School Principal: School principals oversee all the activities in elementary, middle, and high schools.
 They coordinate the entire faculty and must interact with students and their parents.

 - Clinical Psychologist: Psychologists diagnose and treat patients' mental, behavioral, and emotional disorders.
 They need to communicate with their patients and coordinate their treatment with family members and health care professionals.

 - Marriage and Family Therapist: Marriage and family therapists treat mental, emotional, and relationship problems.
 They work with couples and families, as well as individuals.

 - Clergy: Members of the clergy, in addition to conducting religious services and leading religious education programs, provide spiritual guidance to their congregants.

 - Marketing Manager: Marketing managers direct teams that develop companies' marketing strategies.

-- Probation Officer: Probation officers rehabilitate individuals who have been convicted of crimes but received probation instead of jail time.
+- Probation Officer: Probation officers rehabilitate individuals who have been convicted of crimes but received probation instead of jail or prison time.
 They monitor their clients and try to keep them from getting into trouble.